zamon/bastille-rest-api/README.md

 [your username] ALL=(ALL) NOPASSWD:/usr/local/bin/bastille

 # How to build from source:
+- clone this repo
+- cd to cloned directory
 - mkdir build
 - go mod tidy
 - go build -o build/server (or any name you like)